HackenAI 24-Hour Volume Hits $42,302.00 (HAI)

-HackenAI (CURRENCY:HAI) traded flat against the U.S. dollar during the one day period ending at 12:00 PM E.T. on January 18th.
-HackenAI has a total market cap of $344,985.28 and approximately $42,302.00 worth of HackenAI was traded on exchanges in the last day.
-One HackenAI coin can now be bought for $0.0075 or 0.00000082 BTC on popular exchanges.
-During the last seven days, HackenAI has traded flat against the U.S. dollar.
+HackenAI (CURRENCY:HAI) traded flat against the US dollar during the 24 hour period ending at 22:00 PM ET on January 22nd.
+HackenAI has a market capitalization of $344,985.28 and $42,302.00 worth of HackenAI was traded on exchanges in the last day.
+One HackenAI coin can currently be purchased for about $0.0075 or 0.00000082 BTC on cryptocurrency exchanges.
+Over the last seven days, HackenAI has traded flat against the US dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.